 Not only did we get to spend 24/7 with our little ones when they were still teeny tiny tots, we also experienced places none of us have ever seen before with wonder and delight.
 We had so much fun traveling without the constraints of vacation hours and we also learned what to do — and what not to do.
-After traveling to over 50 cities in three months we have tons of advice we can share.
+After traveling to over 50 cities in three months we have tons of advice we can share on how to road trip with kids.
 Below we condensed them to seven tried and true traveling tips for road tripping with kids that any family can use for driving across the country.

 7 Tried and True Tips on Road Tripping With the Kids